RUBICON: A Framework for Designing Efficient Deep Learning-Based Genomic Basecallers: Background

 ONT devices sequence a genome by measuring changes to an electrical signal as a single strand of DNA is passed through a nanoscale hole or \textit{nanopore}~\cite{jain2016oxford}.
 The generated \sr{noisy} electrical signal or \emph{squiggle} is decoded into a sequence of nucleotides using a computationally-expensive step\sr{, called} \emph{basecalling}~\cite{wick2019performance,pages2022comprehensive,wang2021nanopore,alser2022molecules, alser_technology_2021}.
 Basecallers need to address two key challenges to accurately basecall a raw sequencing input.
 First, provid\sr{ing} accurate predictions of each and every individual nucleotide, as the sensors measuring the changes in electrical current can only measure the effect of multiple neighboring nucleotides together~\cite{wick2019performance}.
 Second, tolerat\sr{ing} low signal-to-noise ratio (SNR) caused by thermal noise and the lack of statistically significant current signals triggered by DNA strand motions~\cite{pages2022comprehensive}.

-Modern basecallers use deep learning-based models to significantly \sr{(by at least 10\%)} improve the accuracy \sr{of predicting a nucleotide base from the squiggle} compared to traditional non-deep learning-based basecallers~\cite{urnet_zhang2020nanopore,dias2019artificial, amarasinghe2020opportunities, firtina_apollo_2020, logsdon2020long, senol_cali_nanopore_2019, rang2018squiggle}.
+Modern basecallers use deep learning-based models to significantly \sr{(by at least 10\%)} improve the accuracy \sr{of predicting a nucleotide base from the squiggle} compared to traditional non-deep learning-based basecallers~\cite{urnet_zhang2020nanopore,dias2019artificial, amarasinghe2020opportunities, firtina_apollo_2020, logsdon2020long, senol_cali_nanopore_2019, rang2018squiggle,alser2022molecules,mao2022genpip}.
 The success of deep learning in genome basecalling is attributed to the advances in its architecture to model and identify spatial features in raw input data to predict nucleotides.
-However, we observe the following five shortcomings with the current basecallers~\cite{urnet_zhang2020nanopore,catcaller_lv2020end,zeng2020causalcall,perevsini2021nanopore,lou2020helix,xu2021fast,konishi2021halcyon,huang2020sacall,neumann2022rodan}.
-First, current state-of-the-art basecallers are slow and show poor performance on state-of-the-art CPU and GPU-based systems, bottlenecking the entire genomic analyses.
-For example, \gpf, a throughput-optimized recurrent neural network-based version of \texttt{Bonito}~\cite{bonito} basecaller from ONT, takes $\sim$6 hours to basecall a 3 Gbps (Giga basepairs) human genome on a powerful server-grade GPU, while the subsequent step, i.e., read mapping, takes a fraction of basecalling time ($\sim$0.11 hours using minimap2~\cite{li_minimap_2016}).
+However, we observe the following six shortcomings with the current basecallers~\cite{urnet_zhang2020nanopore,catcaller_lv2020end,zeng2020causalcall,perevsini2021nanopore,lou2020helix,xu2021fast,konishi2021halcyon,huang2020sacall,neumann2022rodan}.
+First, current state-of-the-art basecallers are slow and show poor performance on state-of-the-art CPU and GPU-based systems, bottlenecking the entire genomic analyses. \Copy{IR1.2/1}{\hgb{For example, state-of-the-art throughput optimized basecaller, \dor, takes $\sim$2.1 hours to basecall a 300 Gbps (Giga basepairs) human genome at 3$\times$ coverage on a server-grade GPU (NVIDIA A10G~\cite{a10} GPU with 24GiB DRAM and 16$\times$ CPU with 64 GiB DRAM)\mbox{\cite{guppydoradaBenchmark}}, while the subsequent step, i.e., read mapping, takes \ogb{only} a \ogb{small} fraction of basecalling time ($\sim$0.11 hours using minimap2\mbox{\cite{li_minimap_2016}}).}} \Copy{IR1.1/2}{\ogb{We observe that basecalling is the single longest stage in the genome sequencing pipeline, taking up to 43\% of execution time while the subsequent step of overlap finding, assembly, read mapping, and polishing take 18\%, 4\%, <1\%, and 35\% of execution time, respectively.}}